Anu-49/Git-and-Github/README.md

   + Tracking code changes
   + Tracking who made changes
   + Coding collaboration
+Also used to:

-+Manage projects with Repositories</br>
++ Manage projects with Repositories
-+Clone a project to work on a local copy</br>
++ Clone a project to work on a local copy
-+Control and track changes with Staging and Committing</br>
++ Control and track changes with Staging and Committing
-+Branch and Merge to allow for work on different parts and versions of a project</br>
++ Branch and Merge to allow for work on different parts and versions of a projec
-+Pull the latest version of the project to a local copy</br>
++ Pull the latest version of the project to a local copy
-+Push local updates to the main project</br>
++ Push local updates to the main project

 ### Working with Git
-+Initialize Git on a folder, making it a Repository</br>
++ Initialize Git on a folder, making it a Repository
-+Git now creates a hidden folder to keep track of changes in that folder</br>
++ Git now creates a hidden folder to keep track of changes in that folder
-+When a file is changed, added or deleted, it is considered modified</br>
++ When a file is changed, added or deleted, it is considered modified
-+You select the modified files you want to Stage</br>
++ You select the modified files you want to Stage
-+The Staged files are Committed, which prompts Git to store a permanent snapshot of the files</br>
++ The Staged files are Committed, which prompts Git to store a permanent snapshot of the files
-+Git allows you to see the full history of every commit.</br>
++ Git allows you to see the full history of every commit
-+You can revert back to any previous commit.</br>
++ You can revert back to any previous commit
-+Git does not store a separate copy of every file in every commit, but keeps track of changes made in each commit!</br>
++ Git does not store a separate copy of every file in every commit, but keeps track of changes made in each commit!

-## Remote repositories - gihub
+## Remote repositories - github

-+Git is not the same as GitHub.</br>
+Git is not the same as GitHub.</br>
-+GitHub makes tools that use Git.</br>
+GitHub makes tools that use Git.</br>
-+GitHub is the largest host of source code in the world, and has been owned by Microsoft since 2018.</br>
+GitHub is the largest host of source code in the world, and has been owned by Microsoft since 2018.</br>

 To check version: